fbpx

 • Their coat is naturally waterproof.

-• From a young age, they learn the agility to climb high places to avoid predators or reach greenery.
-Goats have two-toed hooves with padding and a hard shell.
+• Goats have two-toed hooves with padding and a hard shell.
 These pads can spread apart, applying control and balance to strengthen their grip.

 Greater Grison